ABOUT STANDARDS ALLIANCE: A PUBLIC-PRIVATE PARTNERSHIP BETWEEN ANSI AND USAID

 - More robust and transparent engagement with the private sector in standards development and use

-In May 2013, USAID and ANSI entered into a partnership which will coordinate private-sector subject matter experts from ANSI member organizations in the delivery of training and other technical exchange with interested Standards Alliance countries.
+In May 2013, USAID and ANSI entered into a partnership that will coordinate private-sector subject-matter experts from ANSI member organizations in the delivery of training and other technical exchange with interested Standards Alliance countries.

-The project will include activities in up to 10 markets representing a variety of geographical regions and levels of economic development.
-In consultation with U.S. government and private sector experts, ANSI reviewed the applications received with consideration of bilateral trade opportunities, available private sector expertise that may be leveraged, demonstrated commitment and readiness for assistance, and potential development impact.
-Participating countries/regions for the first year will include:
+The project includes activities in up to 10 markets representing a variety of geographical regions and levels of economic development.
+In consultation with U.S. government and

 The U.S. Agency for International Development (USAID) assists U.S. foreign policy by administering the U.S. foreign assistance program in more than 80 countries worldwide.